systemjs/systemjs/README.md

 ## Performance

-SystemJS can load modules in less than a millisecond, and is very nearly identical to that of native ES modules.
+SystemJS can load modules in less than a millisecond, and its performance is very nearly identical to that of native ES modules.
 The following performance benchmark was run by loading 450 javascript modules on a good computer with fast internet connection.

 ## Without dep cache